cbg-ethz/pybda/README.rst

 About
 =====

-PyBDA is a Python library and command line tool for big data analytics and machine learning scaling to tera byte sized data sets.
+PyBDA is a Python library and command line tool for big data analytics and machine learning scaling to big, high-dimensional data sets.

 In order to make PyBDA scale to big data sets, we use `Apache Spark`_'s DataFrame API which, if developed against, automatically distributes data to the nodes of a high-performance cluster and does the computation of expensive machine learning tasks in parallel.